radkriss/devTinder-web/README.md

 restart nginx
 sudo systemctl restart nginx
 Now if u try ip/api/feed -> u will get result in browser
+Note: BY doing this, the api calls in local will fail since we have changed the url to /api Hence use location.hostname === "localhost" ? "http:localhost:777" : "/api"

 Now we need to update our api calling in react app by changing the url to /api since we don't specify the ip/localhost it will be default take the machine ip push it to github pull code in AWS now if u try it will not work because u have to again build and copy the code to /var/www/html

+Adding domain name:
+Create a domain name from godaddy create a profile in cloudfare - used to manage dnsname in godaddy change the nameserver of the new dnsname to the nameserver of cloudfare - so that cloudfare manages the dns link it will take some time once this is done, go to cloudfare and register the AWS ip to the dnsname You are all set.
+Hitting devtinder.in will take u to our site now !

+Sending Emails through Amazon SES:
+We will need to create user in AWS console
+Go to AWS console
+Search for IAM
+Create a User
+Attach policies to the user
+Search for amazon ses - full access
+Create user

+Now go back to console home page search for amazon SES
+Click -> View get set up page
+Create identity
+Now we have to verify the DNS name - to do this we have the configure the CNAME in DNS we manage the DNS in cloudfare remember ? so copy the 3 CNAME in AWS, and register it in Cloudfare We can also use our gmail to verify
+You will need to copy some secret key and credentials from aws console to the code - check it

+Now we need to write code to send email
+We need sesclient - install it npm i @aws-sdk/client-ses
+Copy code for sesclient, while configuring provide the aws access key and secret key which u got from aws console and saved it in .env file
+After creating the SES client, u need to configure the from email, to email and content etc as per the doc Now when u create a connection requet, call this function, u will recieve the email

+dotenv:
+We have to store the secret keys and passowrd safely and not push to git repo hence what can we do ? install a node package dotenv create a file in root directory of ur app .env now add constants like SECRET_KEY="<ur_key>" now use process.env.SECRET_KEY at the place where u use the key Do not push this code to git
+In production u need to create a file manually with prod credentials and use it We can also create multiple env files for diff environments like .env.prod, .env.local and use --env-file=.env.prod node index.js while starting the application